|

 working with Carlo Monati, an outstanding classical vocal teacher who felt that she should

-classical career because she had a natural classical legit voice.
+pursue a classical career because she had a natural classical legit voice.
 She studied with

 Carlo Monati for two years and decided that she did not want to sing